menimato/CAP394-Data-Science/README.md

 # CAP394-Data-Science

-Python notebook describing what is planned for the final project of CAP 394 - Data Science.
+This project is better described by the "CAP 394 - Data Science.ipynb" file.
+It consists of a workflow for the DTW classification of a goup of time series.